Matteo567/PGHD_Visualization_Dashboard/README.md

 [View Live Dashboard](https://matteo567.github.io/PGHD_Visualization_Dashboard/)

-The dashboard includes 100 synthetic patients with one year of health data.
+The dashboard includes 100 synthetic patients with one year of health data from July 2024 to July 2025.

 ## Project Overview